First Fandom Hall of Fame award

-First Fandom Hall of Fame is an annual award for contributions to the field of science fiction dating back more than 30 years.
+First Fandom Hall of Fame is an annual award for contributions to the field of science fiction.
 Contributions can be as a fan, writer, editor, artist, agent, or any combination of the five.
 It is awarded by First Fandom and is usually presented at the beginning of the World Science Fiction Convention's Hugo Award ceremony.

+In 1994, the Posthumous Hall of Fame Award was established for those who "should have but did not receive deserved recognition during their lifetime".
+In 1998, the Sam Moskowitz Archive Award was established.
+This award is for “excellence in collecting”.